+This experiment is carried out to show the validity of the use of the TNIP score function for feature based multi-baseline stereo by comparing it with the traditional score function SSSD.

+Figure 7: Average errors in depth estimation (varying window size and noise level).

+Figure 8: Average errors in depth estimation (varying number of input images and noise level).

-This experiment is carried out to show the validity of the use of the TNIP score function for multi-baseline stereo by comparing it with the traditional score function SSSD.
-In the experiment, two textured planes are located in a virtual environment, and a virtual camera takes a movie by moving the camera around these planes.
-To observe characteristics of TNIP and SSSD, two kinds of texture patterns are used for the planes.
-As shown in Figure 4, one is a natural grass texture (plane 1), the other is a texture of artificial tile (plane 2).
-The layout of the planes and motion path of virtual camera are illustrated in Figure 5.
+(1) Setup of simulation: In the experiment, two textured planes are located in a virtual environment, and a virtual camera takes an image sequence by moving the camera around these planes.
+To observe characteristics of TNIP and SSSD, two kinds of texture patterns are used for the planes, as shown in Figure 4.
+The layout of the planes and the motion path of virtual camera are illustrated in Figure 5.

-Figure 6.
-Sampled frames from 91 input images.

 Totally 91 input images, some of which are shown in Figure 6, are taken by the moving camera whose motion draws a quarter circle as illustrated in Figure 5.
 By the motion of the camera, the plane 1 is occluded by the plane 2 in after half of the input images, and both textures are apparently distorted by the camera motion.

-In this setup, depth of each interest point is estimated using all the input images and evaluated for varying two parameters; the size of window W in Eqs.
-(2) and (5), and the noise level σ for projected position of 3-D point.
+This is one of very severe input for traditional multi-baseline stereo.
+To observe raw characteristic of both score functions, outliers are not deleted and depth data is not interpolated.
 To take into account camera calibration errors about intrinsic and extrinsic camera parameters, the Gaussian noise with standard deviation σ is added to projected positions of 3-D points.
-To observe raw characteristic of both score functions, outliers are not deleted in this experiment.

-Figure 7 denotes average errors of estimated depth values that are computed by comparing them with the ground truth with respect to varying window sizes and noise levels.
-Figure 7 shows that average errors of depth by TNIP are totally lower than SSSD's except for the case of 15×15 window.
+The searching range of depth for TNIP and SSSD is set as 3,000mm (near) to 35,000mm (far) in this simulation.

+(2) Evaluation for varying window size and noise level: Firstly, depth of each interest point is estimated and evaluated for varying two parameters; the size of window W in Eqs.
+(2) and (4), and the noise level σ for projected position of 3-D point.
+In this experiment, all of the input images are used to compute TNIP and SSSD.
+Figure 7 denotes average errors of estimated depth values with respect to varying window sizes and noise levels.
 This experiment has given us an conclusion that 3×3 window is the best for TNIP and larger size windows have never give good scores because too large size windows cannot distinguish interest points in an image.
+On the other hand, in the case of SSSD, 15×15 window gives totally better results than other window sizes.
 Note that TNIP's results for plane 1 and 2 have approximately the same accuracy regardless of existence of occluded part in plane 1 in contrast with SSSD's.
 This means that depths by TNIP are not affected by occlusions and the difference of texture patterns.
-Even when the Gaussian noise is added to projected positions, the average accuracy for TNIP has never jumped up in constant with SSSD's.